top of page

 • Clean regularly with mild soap and warm water using a soft cloth

-• Remove before contact with harsh chemicals, specifically chlorine and cleaning products
+• Remove before contact with harsh chemicals

 • Avoid ultrasonic cleaners if the piece contains gemstones